pujiangxian88888888/t7-r6e-hud/README.md

     --power_up clientfield name is the 9th actual argument in zm_powerups::add_zombie_powerup.
     ```
 And do not forget add the power up material asset to the HUD ZPKG file.

+* The tactical grenade widget, I have set the icon for all types of tactical grenades to "ui_icon_aura_grenade".
+(In R6E, the aura grenade has the same function as the monkey and octobomb, which is to attract enemies and explode.)
+You can set the icon according to your actual needs.

+* Due to the author's limited 2D art skills, the icons used for actionslot2, 3, 4 (shield, altweapon, tripmine) may not be particularly well-suited.

+* There may be some obsolete images in the repo.

 ## CREDITS